sagishoffer/Parallel-Computing/README.md

 # Parallel-Computing
-An implementation of viterbi algorithm using MPI, openMP &amp; CUDA
+An implementation of Viterbi algorithm using MPI, openMP &amp; CUDA

 Need to install MPICH: www.mpich.org/downloads/

 Enable IDE to work with MPI, openMP & CUDA.